 - Families, survivors, and dependents of veterans, servicemembers, or military contractors who were killed or injured at the hands of these terrorists may also qualify for compensation under the Act.

 Contact Lerner and Rowe Injury Attorneys

 Under the U.S. Anti-Terrorism Act, U.S. military members, veterans, and military contractors like you have the right to sue banks that illegally financed Iran’s acts of terrorism during the Operation Iraqi Freedom and Operation New Dawn.
 Furthermore, your families share the same right.
 At Lerner and Rowe Injury Attorneys, we are here to review your claim and further discuss your legal options.

 Iraq War Fund case reviews

-In addition to Jim Rolshouse, we have a team of experienced attorneys who are licensed to practice law in Arizona, Washington, Oregon, New Mexico, and Tennessee with principal offices in Phoenix, Arizona.
+We have a team of experienced attorneys who are licensed to practice law in California, Nevada, Washington, Oregon, New Mexico, Texas, Alabama, Tennessee, Indiana, Illinois, Michigan, and Florida with principal offices in Phoenix, Arizona.
 We also work with other highly skilled lawyers located across the United States.
 While our firm maintains joint responsibility, Iraq War Fund cases of this type are likely referred to other firms for primary responsibility.